Subscribe to get access

 Here’s the deal.

-The project benefits the health and productivity of the Gulf by creating a 160-acre marsh complex in an area that had seen significant habitat loss in the last 50 years.
-The Nueces Bay is connected to the Gulf of Mexico via Corpus Christi Bay and Aransas Pass.
-The Nueces estuary is so critical to the growth and development of shrimp that it was designated by Texas Parks and Wildlife Department as a shrimp nursery area, and there is no commercial shrimping allowed.
+The project benefits the health and productivity of the Gulf by creating a 160-acre marsh complex.
+That’s a complex in an area that had seen significant habitat loss in the last 50 years.
+The Nueces Bay connects to the Gulf of Mexico via Corpus Christi Bay and Aransas Pass.
+The Nueces estuary is critical to the growth and development of shrimp.
+Additionally, it was designated by Texas Parks and Wildlife Department as a shrimp nursery area.
+Moreover, there is no commercial shrimping allowed.
 Many marine species will benefit from this restored nursery grounds.

-The Gulf of Mexico Program initiated the Gulf Guardian awards in 2000 as a way to recognize and honor the businesses, community groups, individuals, and agencies that are taking positive steps to keep the Gulf healthy, beautiful and productive.
-First, second and third place awards are given in seven categories: individual, business/industry, youth environmental education, civic/nonprofit organizations, cultural diversity/environmental justice, partnership and bi-national efforts.
+The Gulf of Mexico Program initiated the Gulf Guardian awards in 2000.
+It’s a way to recognize and honor the businesses, community groups, individuals, and agencies keeping the Gulf healthy, beautiful and productive.
+First, second and third place awards are part of seven categories.
+That includes, individual, business/industry, youth environmental education, civic/nonprofit organizations, cultural diversity/environmental justice, partnership and bi-national efforts.
 This year’s ceremony will be held on November 30, 2017, at the Grand Hotel Marriott Resort in Point Clear, Alabama.

-The Gulf of Mexico Program began in 1988 to protect, restore, and maintain the health and productivity of the Gulf of Mexico ecosystem in economically sustainable ways.
-The Gulf of Mexico Program is underwritten by the U.S. Environmental Protection Agency and is a non-regulatory, inclusive consortium of state and federal government agencies and representatives of the business and agricultural community, fishing industry, scientists, environmentalists, and community leaders from all five Gulf States.
+The Gulf of Mexico Program began in 1988.
+Its goal is to protect, restore, and maintain the health and productivity of the Gulf of Mexico ecosystem.
+Moreover, in economically sustainable ways.
+The Gulf of Mexico Program is underwritten by the U.S. Environmental Protection Agency and is a non-regulatory, inclusive consortium of state and federal government agencies.
+Not to mention representatives of the business and agricultural community, fishing industry, and scientists.
+It also includes environmentalists, and community leaders from all five Gulf States.
 The Gulf Program seeks to improve the environmental health of the Gulf in concert with economic development.